i2p/i2p.www/i2p2www/spec/proposals/150-garlic-farm-protocol.rst

 - Source: Identifies the originator of the message
 - Destination: Identifies the recipient of the message
+- Terms: See Raft.
+Initialized to 0, increases monotonically
-- Term: See Raft
+- Indexes: See Raft.
+Initialized to 0, increases monotonically
-- Last Log Term: See Raft
-- Last Log Index: See Raft
-- Commit Index: See Raft